HuckleberryLovesYou/bs/content/docs/_index.md

 ---
+title: Documentation
+toc: false
 ---

+# DEPRECATED

+This site is no longer maintained.
+Please *visit the new site at [docs.timmatheis.com](https://docs.timmatheis.com)*

+---

-# Welcome to the Documentation Hub
+## Welcome to the Documentation Hub

 This site hosts comprehensive documentation for vocational school content, carefully curated and maintained by Tim Matheis.
 Our goal is to provide clear, accurate, and accessible educational resources.

-## Contributing
+### Contributing

 We welcome contributions from the community!
 If you'd like to help improve this documentation: